changbowen/check_snmp/README.md

 ### Sample Output
 ![sample](https://i.imgur.com/QowbHdr.png)

+Some explanation:
+- The value in the parentheses (E.g. `OK (ok)`) is the raw value returned from snmpwalk command.
+- The value following the category description is the combined status of each child item.

 To be used as a nagios plugin, do not specify the `-f` option so that the output is not embedded with the ANSI color codes.
 If the renderer does not support parsing the color codes, it will pollute the output.

-The value in the parentheses (E.g. `OK (ok)`) is the raw value returned from snmpwalk command.

 ### Return Value
 Integer value that is inline with the Nagios exit codes.